Scarabol/rock-raiders-web/README.md

 - Requirements tooltip for buildings/vehicles not shown
 - When scene is disposed animation interval must be canceled
 - Camera can glitch through terrain and zoom in/out infinitely
-- Teleport In animation for buildings at level start missing
+- Wait for all raiders/vehicles/ores/crystals to leave building site, before spawning in
-- Raider move out of construction site after placing items
+- Fix barriers placed outside of building site
+- Fix camera position and angle on level start

 ### Cosmetics

 - No tooltips
 - Cursor does not (always) react on targeted object
 - Adapt building placement marker to surface shape
-- Last construction barrier remains on site
+- Fix blueish teleport in frame not shown on surface
+- Add water and lava animation

 ## Technical Debt

-- separate scene manager (handles 3d scene) and worldMgr (handles game)
 - Epic: move threejs rendering to separate worker
 - Epic: move GUI rendering to separate worker